-The Whole Learning Individual Program Plans (WIPP) are issued in November and June.
-Progress will be discussed with parents at the parent/teacher conferences in October and March.
+The final Whole Learning Individual Program Plans (WIPP) is issued in June.
+Progress will be discussed with parents at the parent/teacher conferences in October and February.
 The grading scale is shown under "Grading System" in this Handbook.

 Franklin Academy uses Gradelink for grading, attendance, report cards, communication, and transcripts.
 Parents are given login information for a family account to keep track of their child's progress by viewing grades, assignments, attendance, and conduct reports.
 Parents of high school students will automatically receive an email alert about their student's current progress every two weeks through Gradelink.